Algorithms for FFT Beamforming Radio Interferometers

 The simplest implementations of FFT beamforming give very limited control over the location of the formed beams.
 As such, when performing targeted observations of point sources, instruments typically form tied-array beams from the digitized voltages, rather than FFT beams, even when the number of tied-array beams is large (\textit{eg.} \cite{2017MNRAS.468.3746C}).
 However, Equation~\ref{e:bp_max_arbitrary} permits arbitrary tied-array beams to be formed from the FFT beams in intensity rather than voltage.
-Assuming that intensity-space operations are far cheaper than voltage-space operations---\textsl{i.e.}~the downsampling $2 \Delta \nu \Delta t \gg 1$---this procedure is computationally cheaper as long as the number of output beams is larger than $\sim \log \nant$.
+Assuming that intensity-space operations are far cheaper than voltage-space operations---\textsl{i.e.}~the downsampling $\Delta \nu \Delta t \gg 1$---this procedure is computationally cheaper as long as the number of output beams is larger than $\sim \log \nant$.